-OSHA has updated the requirements for labeling of hazardous chemicals under its Hazard Communication Standard (HCS).
-All labels are required to have pictograms, a signal word, hazard and precautionary statements, the product identifier, and supplier identification.
-A sample revised HCS label, identifying the required label elements, is shown on the right.
+All hazardous chemical labels are required to have pictograms, a signal word, hazard and precautionary statements, the product identifier, and supplier identification with a U.S. address and telephone number.
+A sample label, identifying the required label elements, is shown on the right.

 Supplemental information can also be provided on the label as needed.